Safety at Amgen

 Our goal is to have a world class safety record through safety leadership and risk management practices—integrating safety throughout our business processes.
 We are committed to complying with country and local safety regulations and laws and to making safety a fundamental part of how people perform work at Amgen.

 To foster our safety culture, we implement a comprehensive safety program, driving to understand and mitigate the root cause of safety incidents and manage and control variability.
 We use leading indicators to assess the health of our safety programs and make course corrections as needed.
-Additionally, we perform formal executive management review of functional safety performance for Operations, Global Commercial Operations and Research and Development on a quarterly bases with a focus on identifying early signals and taking action to drive continuous improvement.
+Additionally, we conduct formal executive management review of functional safety performance for Operations, Global Commercial Operations and Research and Development on a quarterly bases with a focus on identifying early signals and taking action to drive continuous improvement.

 Safety Improvement Campaigns

 As of 2018, all of our manufacturing sites are using a behavior-based safety approach, focused on reinforcing desired safety behaviors and diminishing unsafe behavior through the practice of positive reinforcement.
 In 2019, we leveraged the lessons learned from this effort by implementing a revitalized campaign to focus on safety behaviors across the organization, looking not only at how we work, but also how we get around day to day such as driving and walking in parking structures on our campuses.
+In 2020, we launched a “Take Care” campaign to prevent distracted walking and driving to raise further awareness in this important aspect of how we work.

 Contractor Safety Program